downsj2/puppet-pingdom/README.md

 }
 ```

-Once Puppet has run, remove the sha1 tag, and set `autotag => true`.
+Once Puppet has run, remove the sha1 tag, and set `autofilter => true`.
 Your existing checks should be found.

 More simply, delete the existing checks and allow Puppet to recreate them with the proper tags.

+Finally, if you don't want or need this feature (trust me, you do), then just disable it with `autofilter => false`.

 ---